ToniWonKanobi/theoveranalyzed.net/posts/2015/10/12/heroku-toolbelt-and-mac-os-x-1011-el-capitan.md

 	🍺  /usr/local/Cellar/heroku-toolbelt/3.42.17: 985 files, 8.6M, built in 5 seconds
 	```

-4. Reviewing the output, it was clear I needed to remove the old [likely corrupted] instance of heroku on my root directory, and overwrite it with a fresh one:
+4. Reviewing the output, it was clear I needed to remove the old [likely corrupted] instance of Heroku on my root directory, and overwrite it with a fresh one:

 	```
 	$ rm '/usr/local/bin/heroku'